Engineering T-Level (Design and Development)

 What you will study

 Core Content – maths, physics to support materials, mechanical, electrical, electronic and chemical engineering and business engineering to include manufacturing processes, health and safety, quality assurance and commercial awareness.
-Occupational Specialism – Electrical and Electronic design bringing together your knowledge to design an electronic solution to a manufacturing problem eg an automated parcel sorting conveyor.
+Occupational Specialism – mechanical design bringing together your knowledge to design a mechanical solution to a manufacturing problem eg an automated parcel sorting conveyor.
 Industry placement of at least 45 days.

 How you will be assessed